Intro in Services Framework

 and a description.
 Even with no running endpoints, this service is discoverable

-via the micro protocol and by service discovery tools like nats micro
+via the micro protocol and by service discovery tools like nats micro.

 All of the default background handlers for discovery, PING, and stats are